emmabritton/rust-graphics-lib/README.md

 Both of these use `rwh06`

 This will control how the window is created and managed and how the buffer is rendered to the screen.
-The main differences are when the window is scaled to a non integer value (1.2 opposed than 2.0) then `pixels` will draw your content in the middle of the window, whereas `softbuffer` will draw in the top left.
+The main differences are when the window is scaled to a non integer value (1.2 as opposed to 2.0) then `pixels` will draw your content in the middle of the window, whereas `softbuffer` will draw in the top left.
 Additionally, `pixels` uses hardware scaling and `softbuffer` uses software scaling.